Indiana Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 | Delivery time | Instant download | After consult + retainer | Instant | n/a |

 Attorney costs reflect typical Indiana elder-law retainers for a Miller Trust setup.
-Private-pay nursing-home figures reflect 2026 Indiana market averages.
+Private-pay nursing-home figures reflect recent Indiana market averages.

 The bank step